Documentation Index

 Overview

 Snowflake Cortex brings AI capabilities directly to your data warehouse, allowing you to run LLMs and embedding models on your data without moving it outside your secure environment.
-This guide walks you through setting up Snowflake Cortex as an AI Provider in Elementum.Step 1: Verify CloudLink Prerequisites
+This guide walks you through setting up Snowflake Cortex as an AI Provider in Elementum.Step 1: Verify CloudLink prerequisites

-Before setting up Snowflake Cortex, ensure your CloudLink is properly configured:- Go to Organization Settings → Cloud Credentials and verify your Snowflake connection is active
+Before setting up Snowflake Cortex, confirm your Snowflake CloudLink is in place:- Go to Organization Settings → CloudLinks and verify your Snowflake connection is active.

 Snowflake Account Requirements